Last updated on November 22nd, 2023 at 01:16 pm

 Classic Business Card Paper

 Classic business cards are printed most commonly on 14-point cardstock (thick), 16-point cardstock (thicker), and 100 lb. gloss cover (thin).
-These are the 3 most common kinds of paper used to print classic business cards.
+These are the 3 most common types of business card paper used to create a classic style and feel.
 But, there are even more upgraded business card paper weight options available.

 To help you visualize the difference between the 3 paper stocks: 100 lb gloss cover is thinner, less dense, and more bendable than 14 point and 16 point paper.